UPDATED August 23, 2023

-3.2.
+2.2.
 Additional Costs.
 For the avoidance of doubt, Sponsor is responsible for all of its own costs and expenses in connection with the Rewired Fest.
-Sponsor must pay for all activation/exhibitor and marketing costs; such costs are in addition to the Sponsorship Fee.
-Organizer shall only provide the location.
-For example, Sponsor shall pay all of its own expenses for things such as: Event product costs for display and sampling, delivering and storing its own product(s), power, Wi-Fi, signage, transportation/fees/per diem/lodging of Sponsor’s employees, independent contractors, staff, guests, panelists, celebrities that Sponsor wishes to bring to the 2022 Event site.
+Sponsor must pay for all activation/exhibitor and marketing costs, in addition to the sponsorship fee.
+Organizer shall only provide the Rewired Fest location.
+For example, Sponsor shall pay all of its own expenses for things such as: event product costs for display and sampling, delivering and storing its own product(s), power, Wi-Fi, signage, transportation/fees/per diem/lodging of Sponsor’s employees, independent contractors, staff, guests, panelists and celebrities that Sponsor wishes to bring to the Rewired Fest site.

-4. Sponsorship Rights and Benefits.
-Subject to Sponsor’s fulfillment of its obligations hereunder, including without limitation its payment obligations, Organizer will provide Sponsor with the specific rights and benefits set forth in these Terms and Conditions and in the Sponsorship Agreement.
+- Sponsorship Rights and Benefits.
+Subject to Sponsor’s fulfillment of its obligations hereunder, including without limitation its payment obligations, Organizer will provide Sponsor with the sponsorship benefits set forth in these Terms and Conditions and in the Sponsorship Agreement.

-5.1.1.
+4.1.1.
 Organizer Licenses.
-Organizer hereby grants to Sponsor a limited, non-exclusive, non-transferable and non-sublicensable license to use Organizer’s name and accompanying logo service marks (“Organizer Licensed Marks”) to promote the 2022 Event during the Term.
+Organizer hereby grants to Sponsor a limited, non-exclusive, non-transferable and non-sublicensable license to use Organizer’s name, logo, service marks and trademarks (“Organizer Licensed Marks”) solely to promote the Rewired Fest during the Term.
 Sponsor shall not sublicense or transfer Sponsor’s license to use the Organizer Licensed Marks to any person or entity without the prior written consent of Organizer.
 Sponsor may only use the Organizer Licensed Marks for the limited purpose of advertising its affiliation with the ReWired Fest.
 Organizer hereby reserves all rights not expressly granted to Sponsor hereunder.

-5.1.2.
+4.1.2.
 Sponsor Licenses.
-Sponsor grants to Organizer a limited, non-exclusive license to use Sponsor’s name, logo, service marks and trademarks (“Sponsor Licensed Marks”) to promote the 2022 Event, as well as to include Sponsor in listings and descriptions of 2022 Event sponsors, including for post 2022 Event promotional activities and to promote future events.
-Organizer shall not sublicense or transfer Organizer’s license to use the Sponsor Licensed Marks to any person or entity without the prior written consent of Sponsor.
-Organizer’s license hereunder shall expire at the end of the Term; however, Sponsor understands and agrees that Organizer may photograph and/or record all or any part of the 2022 Event and Sponsor understands that such recordings may contain incidental inclusion of the Sponsor Licensed Marks and Organizer shall have the worldwide, perpetual, royalty free right to reproduce, distribute, transmit, publicly perform and publicly display all such photographs and recordings.
+Sponsor hereby grants to Organizer a limited, non-exclusive and perpetual license to use Sponsor’s name, logo, service marks and trademarks (“Sponsor Licensed Marks”) to: (a) promote the Rewired Fest; and (b) include Sponsor in listings and descriptions of Rewired Fest sponsors, including for Rewired Fest promotional activities in subsequent years and to promote future events.
+Sponsor understands and agrees that Organizer may photograph and/or record all or any part of the Rewired Fest and Sponsor understands that such recordings may contain incidental inclusion of the Sponsor Licensed Marks and Organizer shall have the worldwide, perpetual, irrevocable and royalty free right to reproduce, distribute, transmit, publicly perform and publicly display all such photographs and recordings.

-Sponsor is required to carry property and liability insurance in amounts sufficient to cover any losses or liabilities Sponsor may incur in connection with the Festival, including without limitation, due to damage or loss to Sponsor’s property or injury to the person and/or property of others.
-Notwithstanding the foregoing, at all times that Sponsor has access to the Festival grounds, Sponsor shall maintain at a minimum the following insurance from an insurance company rated B+ or above by A.M.
+- 5. Insurance.
+Sponsor is required to carry property and liability insurance in amounts sufficient to cover any losses or liabilities Sponsor may incur in connection with the ReWired Fest, including without limitation, due to damage or loss to Sponsor’s property or injury to the person and/or property of others.
+Without limiting the generality of the foregoing, during the Term, Sponsor shall maintain at a minimum the following insurance from an insurance company rated B+ or above by A.M.
 Best Company (or equivalent insurance rating agency):

-(a) Workers’ compensation/employer’s liability insurance in compliance with the laws of the state where the Festival is held, with a liability limit that complies with statutory requirements; and
+(a) Workers’ compensation/employer’s liability insurance in compliance with the laws of the state where the ReWired Fest is held, with a liability limit that complies with statutory requirements; and

 (b) General commercial liability insurance, including contractual liability and advertising injury coverage, with a minimum liability limit of not less than $1,000,000 combined single limit per occurrence and $2,000,000 aggregate.